 That word crucible, or smelting-furnace, refers to a place where things are melted down — and, incidentally, where counterfeits are revealed.

 The passage begins in the future tense: The prophet says, in behalf of the Lord, “And I will take my staff, ‘Beauty,’ and I will cast it away, in order to scatter my covenant that I made with all the peoples.”

-I could paraphrase the next part as, “Give me what I am worth!
-And they valued me at 30 pieces of silver.”
+I could paraphrase the next part as, "Give me what I am worth!
+And they valued me at 30 pieces of silver."
 It’s in that context that the prophet is told, “That amount they said I was worth?
-Melt it down; test it, and we’ll see if even that is genuine.”
+Melt it down.
+Test it, and now we’ll see if even that much is genuine.”